 Baby isn't eating...
 Am I doing something wrong?

 Has feeding your baby become a nightmare for weeks?
-Is he turning his nose up at everything you offer, even things he used to ask for?
+Does he refuse everything you offer, even things he used to ask for?
 No, you're not a bad parent!
-Several factors could be causing your child's lack of appetite.
-Go on, take a deep breath, and read this...
+Several factors can cause your child's lack of appetite.
+Take a deep breath and read on…

 Illness, toothache, growth...
 Your delicious meals aren't necessarily the cause!

 Is your baby losing some of their legendary appetite?
 Don't panic!
-Here are the most common factors that contribute to loss of appetite in young children:
+Here are the most common reasons for loss of appetite in young children:

-• Your baby may be teething .
-Because the pressure of food on the jaw can be painful, your baby will likely turn his or her head away from the spoon you offer.
+- Your baby may be teething .
+The pressure exerted by food on the jaw can be painful, so your baby will likely turn their head away from the spoon you offer them.

-• Check your baby for a fever or consult your pediatrician to make sure they're not sick.
-Ear infections, sore throats, or digestive problems can all make eating less likely.
+- Check that your baby doesn't have a fever or consult your pediatrician to make sure they aren't sick.
+Ear infections, sore throats, or digestive issues can all reduce a baby's appetite.

-• If your baby has recently been vaccinated , chances are he or she is sleeping a lot and not very hungry.
+- If your baby was vaccinated recently, it is very likely that he/she sleeps a lot and is not very hungry.

-• If your child is between 2 and 3 years old, it is probably a case of " food neophobia ", which is very common at that age.
+- If your child is between 2 and 3 years old, it is certainly a case of " food neophobia ", which is very common at that age.

-• If he only balks at his green vegetables , it may not be that he isn't hungry, but rather that he needs to get used to more bitter flavors .
+- If he only refuses his green vegetables , it may not be because he is not hungry, but rather because he needs to get used to more bitter flavors .

-In any case, most nutritionists and pediatricians agree that a child who does not eat large quantities but who grows well (you can see this on his growth curve in the health record) is reassuring.
+In any case, most nutritionists and pediatricians agree that a child who does not eat large quantities but grows well (you can see it on their growth chart in the health record) is reassuring.

 Good solutions to get everything back to normal

-You are reassured, but you are probably asking yourself, "What can I do to stop this hunger strike?"
+You are now reassured, but you are probably thinking, "What can be done to make this hunger strike end?"

-• It makes sense, but it's not something you might think about at first; don't hesitate to talk about it with your pediatrician .
+- It makes perfect sense, but it's not something you necessarily think of at first; don't hesitate to talk about it with your pediatrician .

-• Be patient .
-If your child's weight is growing normally, this may be a transitional phase that will pass... don't hesitate to check out the many ideas and tips we regularly publish on the Parents' Blog that will help your little ones love fruits and vegetables.
+- Be patient .
+If your child's weight curve is growing normally, it may be a transitional phase that will pass... feel free to consult the many ideas and tips that we regularly publish on the Parents' Blog that make little ones love fruits and vegetables.

-• Promote a calm, relaxed and friendly atmosphere during your baby's meal.
+- Promote a calm, relaxed and friendly atmosphere during your baby's mealtime.

-• "After the hour is over."
-This famous maxim also applies to your baby's lunch and dinner.
-Forget the idea of serving him more puree until he's willing to swallow two mouthfuls and wait until the next meal .
-If he hasn't eaten at the previous meal, it's quite possible that he'll greedily throw himself on the small dish you serve him.
+- "After the time, it's too late."
+This famous saying also applies to your baby's lunch and dinner.
+Forget the idea of offering them more of their purée until they'll swallow two bites and wait until the next mealtime .
+If they didn't eat at the previous meal, they're very likely to eagerly devour the small dish you serve them.

-• Avoid distractions like the television on or toys within reach that might distract your baby from the mealtime activity.
+- Avoid distractions such as a television on or toys within reach that could divert your baby from the "mealtime" activity.

 Sources: